D.C. (TV series)

-D.C. is an American drama television series that ran from April 2 to 23, 2000 on The WB.
-The series followed five young interns in Washington, D.C. as they navigate their careers and lives in the nation's capital.
+D.C. is an American drama television series created by Dick Wolf and John August that ran from April 2 to 23, 2000 on The WB.
+The series follows five young interns in Washington, D.C. as they navigate their careers and lives in the nation's capital.

 Initially titled D.C.
 Interns, the series was given a 13-episode order in May 1999 to debut as a midseason replacement.
-However, on November 17, 1999, The WB announced that the series' 13-episode order was reduced to seven – effectively shutting down production – due to the success of the network's fall lineup, and the departure of creator John August.
+However, on November 17, 1999, The WB announced that the series' 13-episode order was reduced to seven – effectively shutting down production – due to the success of the network's fall lineup, and the departure of August.